isblab/IMP_Toolbox/docs/imp_toolbox_obs_vault/af_pipeline/Parser/StructuerParser/get_structure.md

 				for residue in chain:
 					self.decorate_residue(residue=residue)

-	elif isinstance(parser, CifFileReader):
+	else:
-		raise NotImplementedError(
+		raise Exception(
-			"CifFileReader is not implemented yet. "
-			"Please use PDBParser or MMCIFParser."
+			"Parser should be either PDBParser or MMCIFParser."
 		)

 	return structure